-Therefore, you should already have a recorded template, then you can just copy and paste, if you’re not very good with writing.
-I already trained myself to do so, because it’s quick, automatic, and I don’t struggle with that, because I know what I’m doing.
+Therefore, you should already have a recorded template, then you can just copy and paste it if you’re not very good at writing.
+I already trained myself to do so, because it’s quick and automatic, and I don’t struggle with that, because I know what I’m doing.

-I’m good with responding to a customer.
+I’m good at responding to a customer.
 But, if you’re not comfortable with it, just reuse templates, there are thousands available on the internet.

 20. Provide Tracking Number Whenever Possible, Whenever Available

 As I know, for goods of price $20 and above, you have to get tracking numbers from your suppliers, even your cell phone, or your flight number.